cprocino/Q1_notebook/README.md

 ![increment-decrement-counter-arduino-1024x585](https://user-images.githubusercontent.com/71406784/192609663-81f87442-9b0f-44db-a81c-4deeca209c86.png)

 ### Reflection
-this wasnt too hard as i have done it before but i want to thank Anton for help on the code. i have already done a reflection on this last year.
+this wasnt too hard as i have done it before but i want to thank Anton for help on the code. i have already done a reflection on this last year, nut i will restate it here.
+This project is made to make us use lcds and buttons work together, as this was my final project last year it was easy for me.